chef/chef-web-docs/content/api_chef_server.md

 #### DELETE

-The `DELETE` method is used to remove a containers.
+The `DELETE` method is used to remove a container.

 This method has no parameters.